 On their website they give details on how they work with factories and mills to ensure ethical work-practices, good working conditions and processes that are less harmful to the environment.
 They say they are particularly invested in protecting migrant workings and guarding against child labour and human trafficking.
 The company also gives 1% of their sales to support environmental organizations around the world.

 In an effort to help people move away from the idea of disposal fashion Patagonia launched their ‘Worn Wear’ campaign.
 They believe that one of the most responsible things that a company can do, is make high-quality stuff that lasts for years and can be repaired, so you don’t have to buy more of it.
 The ‘Worn Wear’ program celebrates the stories behind clothes, keeps gear in action longer and provides an easy way to recycle Patagonia garments when they’re beyond repair.
 Patagonia employs 45 full-time repair technicians at our service center in Reno, Nevada, which completes about 30,000 repairs per year.
 They’ve also teamed up with iFixit to create care and repair guides so customers can repair themselves.
+Recently they’ve begun selling used Patagonia clothing and merchandise in 5 cities in the US with plans to expand this initiative.

 There is tons of information on the Patagonia website about the ethical and sustainable way they do business.
 I found the Environmental Assessment of Materials in Clothing particularly interesting.
 It talks about the reality behind some fabrics that are being sold as green.